 Van Meter Hall Western Kentucky University Bowling Green, Kentucky

-The approach to the university campus from downtown Bowling Green is quite grand.
+The approach to the campus from downtown Bowling Green is quite grand.
 A tree-lined avenue runs up a hill to monumental Cherry Hall crowning the hill with an assemblage of other monumental buildings including Van Meter Hall.
-Built to resemble the Erechtheum, a temple on the Acropolis, Van Meter Hall was completed in 1911 to replace Vanmeter Hall.
+Built to resemble the Erechtheion, a temple on the Acropolis, Van Meter Hall was the first building on campus when it was completed in 1911.
 The new hall included office space, classrooms and a large auditorium.
-The hall has seen a variety of uses over the years and was renovated a handful of times including most recently in 2009 when additions improved the backstage space of the auditorium.
+The hall has seen a variety of uses over the years and was renovated a handful of times including most recently in 2009, when additions improved the backstage space of the auditorium.

 The third story is more unusual.
-Kentucky is riddled with caves and this story tells of a cave underneath the hill inhabited by a hermit who would emerge into the building late at night bearing a blue lantern.
-The story tells of his spirit emerging and casting a blue light.
-Alan Brown’s Haunted Kentucky includes an interesting version of this story.
+Kentucky is riddled with caves and this story tells of a cave underneath the hill inhabited by a hermit who would emerge into the building late at night with a blue lantern.
+Alan Brown’s Haunted Kentucky provides an interesting version of this story.
 He states that during construction of the building, the contractor discovered that cement being poured was flowing into an underground cave.
-Fearing possible bankruptcy from this, the contractor threw himself into the pit and was entombed in the concrete.
+Fearing possible bankruptcy, the contractor threw himself into the pit and was entombed in the concrete.
 The building was completed by a different contractor.
 He continues with a story about blue lights appearing in the darkened auditorium during performances, one episode causing a student working on lights to fall to his death—an interesting mix of legends, certainly.